BYU-PRISM/GEKKO/gekko-matlab/README.md

 ## License

-This project is licensed under the MIT Licence.
+This project is licensed under the [MIT License]((https://github.com/BYU-PRISM/GEKKO/LICENSE).